Genital Herpes 1 and 2 Testing and Treatment in NYC for Men and Women

 Genital Herpes in Men and Women in New York City

 What is Genital Herpes?
 What Does a Herpes Sore Look Like?

 Genital herpes is a highly contagious viral infection.
 It is a common sexually transmitted disease (STD) caused by the herpes simplex virus (HSV).
 Anyone who is sexually active can get genital herpes.
-In fact, the CDC estimates (link) one in six Americans between the ages of 14 and 49 have herpes – that’s 50 million Americans.
+In fact, the CDC estimates that one in six Americans between the ages of 14 and 49 have herpes – that’s 50 million Americans.
 The infection is more common in women than in men.

-There are two types of herpes virus.
+There are two types of herpes viruses.
 HSV-1 causes cold sores (fever blisters) in and around the mouth.
 HSV-2 causes genital herpes with herpetic sores that are painful fluid-filled blisters that break open and ooze.
 Sometimes genital herpes may be caused by HSV-1 when the infection spreads from the mouth to the genitals during oral sex.

 Many people with genital herpes do not have any symptoms.
 However, even in the absence of any sores, the infection can still spread to sex partners.